cpriouzeau/ledge-doc/source/chapter1-about.rst

 ============

-The LEDGE documentation describes instructions to build, install and use varios features included in LEDGE linux reference platfrom.
+The LEDGE documentation describes instructions to build, install and use various features included in LEDGE linux reference platform.

 Comments or change requests can be sent to team-ledge@linaro.org.

 Guiding Principles
 ==================

-This documetation describes how to build fully open source version of LEDGE reference platfrom and run it.
+This documentation describes how to build fully open source version of LEDGE reference platform and run it.

 Scope
 =====

-LEDGE refernece platfrom is intended for IoT and EDGE devices.
-So that support of hight level of security takes major place.
-Document only describes hight level of features usage and impmenetation details.
+LEDGE reference platform is intended for IoT and EDGE devices.
+So that support of high level of security takes major place.
+Document only describes high level of features usage and implementation details.
 This document does not provide full technical documentation about specific features.

 Cross References